KolyaFedorenko/StormWatch/README.md

 | [bumptech/glide](https://github.com/bumptech/glide) | Load images by URL and insert them into ImageViews |
 | [google/volley](https://github.com/google/volley) | Send GET requests and receive JSON responses |
 | [google/gson](https://github.com/google/gson) | Serialize and deserialize JSON |

+### The code uses
+In addition to the usual classes, the code also uses
+- Interfaces
+- Abstract classes
+- Anonymous classes (interfaces containing only one method)